Dangandy/spec/decks.md

 **Responses**

-If any of the deck ids does not exist, an error response is given:
+If any of the deck ids does not exist, the `404` (Not found) status code is returned:

 ```json
 HTTP/1.1 404 Not Found